Hafsaayy/Hafsaayy/README.md

 - 🤞 I like visual programming so trying to be good at it.
 - ⚡ Fun fact: I can read 4 books in a day .
 - 📫 How to reach me : hafsanaeem240@gmail.com
-- 📝 goast e-book writer.
+- 📝 ghost e-book writer.
 - 🤔 Pronouns: sHe / Her

 <!---